Aaron Perry-Zucker Headshot

 2012 - 2019

-As Co-Founder and Creative Director, I helped build a mission-driven creative platform connecting artists with progressive causes.
-I led brand development, campaign strategy, and creative direction across dozens of national issue-based campaigns, partnering with nonprofits and advocacy organizations to translate complex social issues into accessible, participatory storytelling.
-The work sat at the intersection of art, activism, and social entrepreneurship.
+As Co-Founder and Creative Director, I helped build a mission-driven, B-Corp-certified platform connecting 2,500+ artists with progressive advocacy causes.
+I led narrative strategy, brand and campaign development, and creative direction across 30+ national issue-based campaigns spanning climate, civil rights, LGBTQ+ rights, and immigration — partnering with nonprofits and advocacy organizations to translate complex policy issues into accessible, participatory storytelling.
+The work sat at the intersection of art, activism, and social entrepreneurship, and was recognized nationally for its approach to creative advocacy and community-powered narrative change.

 Two men standing on a city street against a white backdrop.
 The man on the left is holding a box labeled 'Posters for Obama,' wearing glasses, a black shirt, light-colored pants, and black shoes.
 The man on the right is wearing a bright yellow athletic shirt, black pants, bright sports shoes, a cap, glasses, a wristwatch, a necklace with a cross, and bracelets.